-If we alter the position of the apex we will alter the perceived position of the object being viewed.
 If we alter the power (thickness) of the prism we will alter the perceived distance the object position will move.

 Optical Center Verses Major Reference Point

 In all prescriptions that do not require prism (the majority of prescriptions filled) when we fabricate or finish glasses (cut lenses to fit a particular frame), we place the lens OC directly in front of the patient's pupil, by using their "PD" or patient pupillary distance which we get with the pupilometer.
 When we do this the wearer experiences NO prism.